archdaily/aws-liam/README.md

  1. /config/liam.yaml
  2. /lib/task/liam.rake

-Go to the first one an setup your credentials and topics endpoints at AWS).
+Go to the first one an setup your credentials and topics endpoints at AWS.
 The second rake task should need to be called in Service B (and whenever you want to keep listening from new messages)

 ## Usage